fbpx

 Three diverse people are collaboratively reading and discussing books in a library.
 The image has a translucent overlay with the text "NSA CASE Research Grant" and the words community, advocacy, support, education

-We are honored to award the National Stuttering Association’s 2023 CASE Research Grant to Dr. Jeanne Nakamura of Claremont Graduate University for the study, Fluency and Flow Experiences in the Daily Lives of People Who Stutter- An Experience Sampling Study!
+We are honored to award the National Stuttering Association’s 2024 CASE Research Grant to Dr. David Jenson of Washington State University for the study, The Impact of Self-Disclosure on Autonomic Activity in People Who Stutter and Conversational Partners!

 The NSA CASE Research Grant is a $15,000 funding opportunity is designed to support research that will contribute to our knowledge about stuttering in the areas of Community, Advocacy, Support, and/or Education (CASE) as they relate to the NSA’s Mission.